joegreen88/mysql-version-control/README.md

     $ composer require smrtr/mysql-version-control:~1.0

+# Versioning
+Your database versions will be stored in `<project_root>/db/versions` by default.
+The sql for each version is stored in a directory directly under this directory.
+So the directories are named `db/versions/1`, `db/versions/2` and so on.
+Each version must contain at least one of the following files:

+ - `schema.sql` - always runs first, contains `CREATE TABLE IF NOT EXISTS` and `ALTER` statements and the like.
+ - `data.sql` - contains `REPLACE INTO`, `INSERT`, `UPDATE` and `DELETE` statements and the like.
+ - `testing.sql` - same as `data.sql` but with test data which doesn't need to exist outside of testing environments.
+ - `runme.php` - a custom php hook for running php code with your version.

+The files for each version are run in the order specified above.

 # Configuration
 The quickest way to get started is to set up your database configuration in a file at `<project_root>/db/db.ini`.